 The school's vision for ICT is to support students with their learning while operating in an efficient and sustainable manner.
-The school is very well equipped with ICT hardware: each classroom has digital projection facilities or smart screen technology, which allows students to actively engage with their lessons.
-We have a high ratio of one computer to every two students.
-Students have access to computers and safe internet usage in nearly all of their classrooms and in our Learning Resource Centre.
+The school is well equipped with ICT hardware: each classroom has digital projection facilities or smart screen technology, which allows students to actively engage with their lessons.
+Students have access to computers and safe internet usage across the school site.
 School-wide wifi enables staff and students to make effective use of tablets and other mobile devices which enhance the learning experience.